PREAMBLE AND SUMMARY

 2.3.4.
 Electric grid development

-The highly automated Russian power grid is the world’s largest complex for generating, transmitting and distributing electric power, and for controlling these processes on a day to day basis.
-The power industry in the Russian Federation developed stepwise, by incorporating regional power systems, working in parallel, and forming interregional electric power pools, which merged to form a single power grid.
+The power industry in the Russian Federation developed stepwise, by incorporating regional power systems working in parallel and forming interregional electric power pools, which merged to form a single power grid.
 The nation’s power grid started to evolve as soon as the GOELRO plan for national economic development was launched.
-Russia’s power grid, the main component of the national power industry, is a complex network of power plants and mains, which have the same operating mode and centralized dispatching control.
+The Russian Federation’s power grid, the main component of the national power industry, is a complex network of power plants and mains, which have the same operating mode and centralized dispatching control.
 The transition to this form of organization of the power industry made it possible to make the most of power resources and to improve the economics and reliability of the energy supply, for the benefit of both the economy and population.

-The control of this immense, synchronously operating system, which spans 7 000 km west to east and over 3 000 km north to south, is a complex engineering task, with no analogues anywhere in the world.
-Also, in its more than 40 years in operation, the Russian power grid has accumulated a wealth of experience in the reliable and efficient supply of quality energy to users.
-Of the total of 74 power networks, the Russian power grid comprises 69 power networks.
+This system spans 7000 km west to east and over 3000 km north to south.
+Also, in its more than 40 years in operation, the power grid has accumulated a wealth of experience in the reliable and efficient supply of high quality energy to users.
+Of the total of 74 power networks, the Russian Federation’s power grid comprises 69 power networks.
 Of the seven integrated power systems (IPSs), six work in parallel as part of the power grid: the Centre, Middle Volga, Urals, Northwest, North Caucasus and Siberia IPSs.
 The East IPS operates separately from the Siberia IPS.
-Working in parallel with the Russian power grid are the power systems of Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Latvia, Lithuania, Moldavia and Ukraine, and, through the insertion of direct current, the power system of Finland.
+Working in parallel with the Russian Federation’s power grid are the power systems of Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Latvia, Lithuania, Republic of Moldova and Ukraine, and, through the insertion of direct current, the power system of Finland.

-Placement of nuclear power plants in the Russian Federation is performed in accordance with Resolution No. 823 of the Government of the Russian Federation of 17 October 2009, on schemes for the long term development of electric power.
+Placement of NPPs in the Russian Federation is performed in accordance with Resolution No. 823 of the Government of the Russian Federation of 17 October 2009, on schemes for the long term development of electric power.

-Basic principles of the schemes and programmes for long term electric power development are:
+Basic principles of the schemes and programmes for long term electric power development are the following: